Developing and Implementing Franchise Audits

 Most audit programs are designed to evaluate sales under-reporting.
 The outline of the audit program should address the various methods by which franchisee compliance with reporting requirements can be tested.
 For example in an audit: franchisee financial records can be checked against various government filings; point-of-sale reporting or invoice or work orders can be traced on a daily basis to the organization’s banking records; in situations where sales verification procedures have limitations, product usage or similar correlations can be created to measure actual sales volume.
 A written outline of the audit program should be created detailing these approaches as a tool for the auditor to use, but should remain flexible for potential modifications as the audit process develops.

-Likewise, alternative procedures can he developed for situations where records are not available or full-cooperation is not being received.
+Likewise, alternative procedures can be developed for situations where records are not available or full-cooperation is not being received.
 Audit programs do not have to be limited to under-reporting issues.
 For example, some concepts mandate that the franchisee spend a certain percentage of gross revenues on local advertising expenses.
 An on-site audit can validate these expenditures.
 Other systems insist that certain products offered for sale by the franchisee be purchased from authorized distributors.
 While analyzing the books and records, improper product purchases can be discovered.
 A simple review of key records can also reveal the opening and closing times, compliance with wage regulations and banking requirements, and other important items.

 These areas can all be addressed within an audit program.
 The level of detail that is built into an audit program must take into account a cost-benefit analysis of the consequences of franchisee non-compliance.
 Developing an audit program will involve some expense and the franchisor needs to ensure that the benefits will outweigh the costs and the program needs to be tailored to ensure that.
 The scope and duration of the review must be established.
 For instance, most franchise agreements insist that three years of records be made available upon request, but reviewing three years of records can be time-consuming and expensive.
 Alternatively, a shortened period within this three-year span can be considered.
 Likewise, if a multi-unit franchisee is selected for audit, consideration should be given to reviewing only certain locations in detail.
 In applying any limited scope procedures, if instances of abuse are discovered, the review can then be expanded to cover more years or all locations.